 They are located at 728 Midsummer Boulevard

 Also near the station, there is a covered “urban skateboarding” arena known as the Buszy, but the wide expanses and slopes of the station plaza remain very popular among boarders.

 Nearby, the Xscape Dome includes an indoor snow slope, a multiplex cinema, skydiving simulator, climbing wall and sports-related retail outlets.

 Willen Lakeside Park hosts watersports, and the North Lake is a bird sanctuary.
-There are various groups which organise running sessions for amateurs as well as regular runners.
+There are various groups which organize running sessions for amateurs as well as regular runners.

 MK Lakeside Runners are a small and friendly running club in Milton Keynes.
 They promote running for fun and fitness in a safe and supportive environment.

-They meet at Willen Lake (beside the Premier Inn), Milton Keynes
+They meet at Willen Lake (besides the Premier Inn), Milton Keynes

 Tuesdays and Thursday evenings: Beginners & Improvers at 6.15pm

 Saturdays morningsLocations and times published on this website

 And for the early birds 8.00am – Locations season dependent